causalMedAnalysis/wimpmed/README.md

 - `nointeraction`: Specifies whether treatment-mediator interactions are included in the outcome model (default is to include interactions).
 - `cxd`: Includes all two-way interactions between the treatment and baseline covariates in the outcome models.
 - `cxm`: Includes all two-way interactions between the mediators and baseline covariates in the outcome model.
+- `censor`: Specifies that the inverse probability weights are censored at their 1st and 99th percentiles.
 - `sampwts(varname)`: Specifies a variable containing sampling weights to include in the analysis.
 - `reps(integer)`: Number of replications for bootstrap resampling (default is 200).
 - `strata(varname)`: Identifies resampling strata.